project-fifo/docs/general/clustering.rst

 Some components can't be stateless since they need to maintain some kind of data.
 To achieve a high level of availability these components run in a clustered/distributed mode. *FiFo* uses *riak core* as a distribution layer.
 This means that it follows an eventual consistent model and utilises all nodes that are present in the cluster which allows *FiFo* to survive single nodes failing as long as a minimum number of nodes is present.

-The following nodes are running based on riak core:
+The following components are based on riak core:

 * `Sniffle <../sniffle.html>`_
 * `Snarl <../snarl.html>`_
 * `Howl <../howl.html>`_

-Being based on riak core it is recommended for ideal running operation to run at least five instances of this service on different hardware machines.
-This cluster is called a ring in riak terms (this has to do with the dynamo paper for those interested).
+Due to these services being based on riak core it is recommended that for continual uptime to run at least five instances of this service on different hardware machines.
+This cluster is called a ring in riak terms (this has to do with the `dynamo paper <http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf>`_ for those interested).

 `Chunter <../chunter.html>`_
 ****************************